Subjunctive mood: Spanish

 Nevertheless, the subjunctive can stand alone to supplant other tenses.

 For example, "I would like" can be said in the conditional Querría or in the past subjunctive Quisiera, as in Quisiera (past subjunctive) que vinieras (past subjunctive), i.e. "I would like you to come".

-Comfort with the subjunctive form and the degree to which a second-language speaker attempts to avoid its use can be an indicator of the level of proficiency in the language.
-Complex use of the subjunctive is a constant pattern of everyday speech among native speakers but difficult to interiorize even by relatively proficient Spanish learners (e.g. I would have liked you to come on Thursday: Me habría gustado (conditional perfect) que vinieras (past subjunctive) el jueves.
+A second-language speaker's comfort with or avoidance of the subjunctive form can be an indicator of their level of proficiency in the language.
+Complex use of the subjunctive is a constant pattern in everyday speech among native speakers, but it is difficult to internallize, even for relatively proficient Spanish learners (e.g. I would have liked you to come on Thursday: Me habría gustado (conditional perfect) que vinieras (past subjunctive) el jueves).

-An example of the subtlety of the Spanish subjunctive is the way the tense (past, present or future) modifies the expression "be it as it may" (literally "be what it be"):
+An example of the Spanish subjunctive's subtlety may be found in the way tense (past, present or future) modifies the expression "be it as it may" (literally "be what it be"):